gbraad-dotfiles/.github/profile/README.md

   * `devenv dotfedora env`, `dev dotfedora [system|shell|exec]` for Fedora
   * `devenv dotdebian env`, `dev dotdebian [system|shell|exec]` for Debian
   * ... `dotalma` for AlmaLinux
+  * ... `dotcentos` for CentOS Stream
+  * ... `dotubi9` for RHEL UBI9
   * ... `dotubuntu` for Ubuntu
-  * ... `dotcentos` for CentOS
-  * ... `dotubi9` for UBI9
   * ... `dotalpine` for Alpine

 ## Image-based Virtual Machines

-The `machine.zsh`-helper aids in the process to set up and run image-based virtual machines.
+The `machine.zsh`-helper assists in the process to set up and run image-based virtual machines.
 This is called a Bootable Container (bootc).
 Disk images are stored as OCI artifacts.

 ```zsh